 - Operational Budget -- General budget which includes expenses for office space, personnel, administration, special projects, equipment, etc. The court manager, with the assistance of project or division directors, may be responsible for preparing, proposing, and managing the operational budget. - Project Budget -- These budgets are specific to a certain area or project.
 Such examples might include special programs, such as drug court.
 This budget should include the costs of administering and delivering the special project/program.
-The budget generally includes all direct expenses, but may not include any indirect expenses because they are not allowable by the funding source.
+The budget generally includes all direct expenses but may not include any indirect expenses because they are not allowable by the funding source.
 The indirect expenses should still be included in the overall court budget.
 The project budget should be part of the operational budget for the court. - Capital Budgets- These budgets are for expenditures resulting in the acquisition of or addition to the court's long-lived tangible assets such as buildings and land.
-This budget will include the special means of financing the large, long-lived purchases/expenditures. - E. Determining Expenditures to Include in Budgets - The court's priorities should be discussed at least annually by the judicial leadership to determine and affirm the needs of the court.
+This budget will include the special means of financing the large, long-lived purchases/expenditures. - E. Determining Expenditures to Include in Budgets

+The court's priorities should be discussed at least annually by judicial leadership to determine and affirm the needs of the court.
 These prioritized needs will assist in the budgeting process.
 Examples may include renovating a courtroom, adding a special program, redesigning a case management system, among others.
 In addition, the court manager should regularly review key data collection reports to determine if enhancements are necessary.
 Examples may include increasing or decreasing a special program, adding services in a section, or eliminating a non-productive section.
 As more information is needed, data collection reports should be enhanced to effectively answer necessary questions regarding program effectiveness.
 The budget development process should consider ineffective processes or programs that should be redesigned or eliminated.
 Courts that are data-driven can anticipate future trends, a future crisis, and can plan accordingly.
 In addition, courts that are data-driven can defend their position and needs by demonstrating their effectiveness.
-Courts are accountable to the public, so transparency is important as is demonstrating effectiveness. - General/Recurring Expenditures The court manager will use the current fiscal year expenditure and revenue estimates as the basis for drafting the following fiscal year's budget.
+Courts are accountable to the public, so transparency is important as is demonstrating effectiveness.

+General/Recurring Expenditures The court manager will use the current fiscal year expenditure and revenue estimates as the basis for drafting the following fiscal year's budget.
 The routine costs will continue to be included with minimal increases for projected costs.
-The current revenues will remain in the budget at the current projected collection rate if the revenue source will continue. - Equipment Refreshment Plans Equipment refreshment plans need to be considered when drafting a budget.
-If equipment refreshment plans call for replacement of 10% of the computers in the building, then the procurement of that equipment needs to be budgeted.
-If the maintenance schedule calls for interior painting of the courthouse, then an estimate of the painting costs needs to be determined and budgeted.
-An adequate IT budget must be included in the whole court budget.
-All items such as virus protection, network security, emergency equipment/preparation, new computer equipment and enhancements to computer systems need to be included in the budget.
+The current revenues will remain in the budget at the current projected collection rate if the revenue source will continue.